-That smile wiped out the last trace of his interest in the game show––really, in any of the countless distractions he’d been flipping through on the virtual screen inside his headset.
+That smile wiped out the last trace of his interest in the game show––really, in any of the countless distractions he’d been flipping through on his headset.

 “Are you working alone?” she said, that smile warmer.
 “Is someone else here?”